canonical/cloud-init/CONTRIBUTING.rst

 Type annotations
 ----------------

-The ``cloud-init`` code base uses Python's annotation support for storing ``type`` annotations in the style specified by `PEP-484`_ and `PEP-526`_.
+The ``cloud-init`` codebase uses Python's annotation support for storing ``type`` annotations in the style specified by `PEP-484`_ and `PEP-526`_.
-Their use in the code base is encouraged.
+Their use in the codebase is encouraged.

 Feature Flags
 -------------